dmithamo/slickiest-blogging-app/README.md

-# sleekest-todo-app
+# sleekest-blogging-app

-A Webpack based React (and possibly) Redux todo list manager
+A Webpack based React (and possibly) Redux Blogsite